-About our Atmosphere
+About Our Atmosphere

 What is Earth's atmosphere?

-Earth's atmosphere comprises a universal envelope of gases that acts as a protective shield to sustain all biospheric life on this planet.
-It helps absorb ultraviolet radiation from the Sun, and maintains the natural greenhouse effect — an equilibrium between the incoming and outgoing radiation — which renders a habitable Earth at an average temperature of around 59 ˚F (15 ˚C), based on 2015, the hottest year on record.
+Earth's atmosphere is a universal envelope of gases that act as a protective shield to sustain all biospheric life on the planet.
+It helps absorb ultraviolet radiation from the Sun, and maintains the natural greenhouse effect that helps render a habitable Earth in the “Goldilocks Zone.”
 Earth’s atmosphere is one of the integral elements of the global ecological system that constantly interacts and exchanges with its other two elements: lithosphere and hydrosphere.

 Why should we study our Earth's atmosphere?

-Three major exchange cycles drive our understanding of Earth's planetary scale environmental dynamics, and remote sensing-derived data provide an efficient mechanism to observe and measure their attributes and behavior.
+There are three major exchange cycles that drive our understanding of Earth's environmental dynamics, and remote sensing-derived data provide an efficient mechanism to observe and measure their attributes and behavior.
 They include the global energy budget, hydrological cycle, and carbon cycle.
 The energy budget involves solar heating, IR cooling, and the transport of heat between the surface and the atmosphere.
 Heat is also transported from equator to poles by the atmosphere and ocean.
 Clouds are evidence of moisture fluxes transported vertically from the surface to varying atmospheric levels and transported horizontally by wind advection.
-Aerosol plumes are a signature for both natural (volcanic, dust) and anthropogenic (coal burning, deforestation) processes, with the latter contributing prominently in the carbon cycle as sources of atmospheric CO2.
+Aerosol plumes are a signature for both natural (volcanic, dust) and anthropogenic (coal burning, deforestation) processes, with the latter contributing prominently to the carbon cycle as sources of atmospheric CO2.
 Moderate Resolution Imaging Spectroradiometer (MODIS)-derived datasets play a key role in monitoring how the atmosphere responds to various forcings, whether from new volcanic eruptions, sea surface temperature changes, new land use patterns or increasing greenhouse gas concentrations.
-They also help scientists characterize the many natural oscillations of the coupled atmosphere-ocean system including El Niño Southern Oscillation, seasonal monsoons, and Arctic/northern hemisphere anomalies.
+They also help scientists characterize the many natural oscillations of the coupled atmosphere-ocean system including, El Niño Southern Oscillation, seasonal monsoons, and Arctic/northern hemisphere anomalies.

-The following table is a very broad attempt to portray the disciplines or sub-disciplines that each of the data centers caters to, under the common atmospheric science domain.
-Given the variety of satellite and airborne missions, field campaigns, and field experiments, it does not render it possible to capture the full breadth of the similarities and uniqueness among all their holdings within such a simple table.
+The following table provides a broad example to show the disciplines or sub-disciplines that each of the data centers cater to under the common atmospheric science domain.
+The variety of satellite and airborne missions, field campaigns, and field experiments are not reflected in this table.
 Also, the discipline categories identified below are not mutually exclusive.
 Please visit each DAAC site to understand the full complement of their holdings, tools, and services, and the nuances that distinguish them.